The Blog Social

 • Pick a topic with multiple components (social media posting times, email marketing metrics, design principles)

-• Organize the information into categories or a grid format
+• Organise the information into categories or a grid format

 • Design it as a one-page visual in Canva